zarusz/SlimMessageBus/README.md

 await order.Submit(); // events fired here
 ```

-Notice the static `MessageBus.Current` property might actually be configured to resolve a scoped `IMessageBus` instance (web request-scoped or pick up message scope from an external bus).
+Notice the static `MessageBus.Current` property is configured to resolve a scoped `IMessageBus` instance (web request-scoped or pick-up message scope from a currently processed message).

-The `SlimMessageBus` configuration for in-memory provider looks like this:
+The `SlimMessageBus` configuration for the in-memory provider looks like this:

 ```cs
 IServiceCollection services; // for MsDependencyInjection or AspNetCore